- Code ENVS3001

 - Course subject Environmental Science

-Enrolment in this course has implications for enrolment in other second semester courses: contact the course convener for further information.
+Enrolment in this course has implications for enrolment in other second semester courses.
+Please refer to the "Other Information" section.

 The course builds on the theoretical understanding of the complex issues that need to be addressed in adapting to and mitigating climate change, and the international policy processes to address climate change, developed in ENVS3020.
 With an emphasis on integrating formal learning with first-hand experience, the course is conducted at the ANU during the United Nations Climate Change Conference and associated Conference of the Parties to the UN Framework Convention on Climate Change (CoP).
 Work during the course includes engaging with selected themes represented in webcasts of negotiations, conference sessions, workshops and side events; analysing formal and informal media coverage of the Conference; and interacting with policy makers, lobbyists, NGOs and scientists involved in the process.
 Interactions occur via online links to participants in the Conference, and in person with key experts in Canberra.
 Themes addressed at recent conferences include technology transfer for adaptation, ethical issues in climate change, adaptation financing, reducing deforestation and associated emissions, adaptation barriers for least-developed countries, biodiversity and climate change, and energy efficiency.
 This year the agenda to be discussed at the UNFCCC CoP21 in Paris is focused on the details of a post-Kyoto Protocol agreement on emissions reductions.
 The course will be held during CoP21 in November-December 2015 (see http://www.cop21.gouv.fr/en).